-Over the course of months, oxidation devitalizes and deteriorates some of the most valuable nutrients in a green food.
+Over the course of months, oxidation devitalizes and deteriorates some of the most valuable nutrients in green food.
 The effect of oxidation on wheatgrass and other highly pigmented superfoods was a great concern for Dr. Charles Schnabel.
-That’s why in 1937, Dr. Schnabel packaged his wheatgrass powder in amber glass bottles with specially-designed metal caps.
+That’s why in 1932, Dr. Schnabel packaged his wheatgrass powder in amber glass bottles with specially-designed metal caps.

 Because of his work, Steve Meyerowitz called Schnabel called “the father of wheatgrass” in his dedication to "Wheatgrass: Nature’s Finest Medicine."

+How Do We Do It?First, we put the filled bottles with the special metal caps into a vacuum chamber with the caps not quite screwed down tightly.
 After we fill the vacuum chamber with bottles, we seal it.
 Then, a vacuum pump removes nearly all the air from the chamber, including the air inside each bottle.
 Normally, air contains 78% nitrogen and 21% oxygen.
 Instead, we replace it with >98% nitrogen and <2% oxygen.
-That means the bottles are essentially "oxygen free."
+That means the bottles are essentially "oxygen-free."
 After that, we remove the bottles from the chamber with the nitrogen atmosphere in the bottles.
 The pressure in the bottles is the same as the surrounding air.
 As a result, the nitrogen stays in the bottle long enough to go through a cap tightening machine to tightly screw down the metal caps.
-The special seal inside each cap prevents the outside air and humidity from ever entering the bottle.
+The special seal inside each cap prevents the outside air and humidity from entering the bottle.

-After you bring the bottle home and open it, the tight fitting seal helps to keep the product fresh between uses.
+After you bring the bottle home and open it, the tight-fitting seal helps to keep the product fresh between uses.
 Thus, when you open any bottle from Pines, the contents remain as fresh as the day as when packaged.
-That's because of the oxygen-free protection, the glass bottles and the special metal caps.
+That's because of the oxygen-free protection, the glass bottles, and the special metal caps.